osism/testbed/docs/source/deployment.rst

      * The credentials are stored in ``clouds.yaml`` and ``secure.yaml`` with the name ``betacloud``.

+     * To use the beta cloud, please send an email to support@betacloud.de.
+Please state that you are interested in using the OSISM testbed.

 * `Citycloud <https://www.citycloud.com>`_

   .. note::

      * The credentials are stored in ``clouds.yaml`` and ``secure.yaml`` with the name ``citycloud``.

+     * Registration is possible at the following URL: https://admin.citycloud.com/login?register=true

 * `OVH <https://www.ovhcloud.com>`_

   .. note::

      * The credentials are stored in ``clouds.yaml`` and ``secure.yaml`` with the name ``ovh``.

+     * Registration is possible at the following URL: https://us.ovhcloud.com/auth/signup/#/

      * The public L3 network services at OVH are currently still in beta.
 For more details, please visit https://labs.ovh.com/public-cloud-l3-services.